rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 a <*> (b <|> c) = (a <*> b) <|> (a <*> c)  -- (6) Right Distribution
 (pure a) <|> x = pure a                    -- (7) Left catch
 ```
-For example, writing a parser you may decide to use one of these approaches:
+For example, when writing a parser you may decide to use one of these approaches:
 ``` haskell
 p1 = Employee <$> employeeIdParser <*> (nameParser1 <|> nameParser2)
 p2 = (Employee <$> employeeIdParser <*> nameParser1) <|> (Employee <$> employeeIdParser <*> nameParser2)
 ```
-it is good to know if these approaches are equivalent.
+it is good to know that these approaches are equivalent.
 Any instance of `Alternative` that tries to accumulate failures is likely to have problem satisfying the distribution laws _(5,6)_, as the _rhs_ combines 4 potential failures and _lhs_ combines 3.
 The question is: would you expect _(5,6)_ to hold in the context of the error (e.g. _(mega)parsec_ error messages)?
 My answer is: I do not!
 The end result is that the programmer needs to make an explicit choice between `p1` and `p2` selecting one with the more desirable error output.
-I think, that is OK.
+I think this is OK.

-_Pessimist Concerns_:
+_Pessimist's Concerns_:

 *  `empty` typically represents a failure. _(4)_ is problematic if you want to have other possible failures (e.g. failures with different error messages):
     `otherFailure <*> empty` is likely to be `otherFailure` not `empty`.